Jim Walden (lawyer): Colonial Management Group LLC

 In 2014, Walden represented Colonial Management Group LLC, the managers of a 42-property portfolio under investigation by New York Attorney General Eric T. Schneiderman.
 The management company was under investigation for allegations of tenant harassment.
 Under the settlement, the owners will provide more than $1 million in rent credits to tenants living in nearly 1,700 apartments.
 The agreement also required that delayed maintenance projects be completed within a year and that the management company be terminated.

-"Good government" cases

-New Jersey Governor Phil Murphy: Tax Incentive Task Force
+New Jersey Tax Incentive Task Force

 On January 24, 2019, the office of New Jersey Governor Phil Murphy announced that Jim Walden was selected as Special Counsel to a Task Force assigned to investigate the tax incentive program of the state's Economic Development Agency.

-In his time at Gibson Dunn & Crutcher, and continuing at the firm he founded, Walden brought several cases against governmental and employer overreach and abuse.
+During his tenure at Gibson Dunn & Crutcher and at the firm he founded, Walden brought several cases against governmental and employer overreach and abuse.